CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

 - talend-repo
 - tomcat (must be used if `app_use_talend_tomcat: 'yes'`)

-All necessary roles must be defined before "tac" role, see Example Playbook.
+Roles listed above must be defined before the **tac** role in the playbook For example:

 Example Playbook
 ----------------